qunicorn/qunicorn-core/docs/tutorials/getting_started.rst

 You can also add an `IBM_TOKEN` to the `.env` file to use the IBM backend without a token in each request.
 Set the `EXECUTE_CELERY_TASK_ASYNCHRONOUS` in your .env file to False, if you don't want to start a celery worker and execute all tasks synchronously.
+Set the `ENABLE_EXPERIMENTAL_FEATURES` in your .env file to True, if you want to use experimental features like the qasm to quil transpilation, and IBM File_Runner and File_Upload job types.

 Run the Development Server
 ###########################